CalvinKrist/AlloxTesting/estimator/README.md

 From the paper:
 ```
-We run a small sampling job for each real job to obtain the parameters for both CPU and GPU configurations, as we discussed in Section 4.1.
-The total overhead of sampling jobs is 3% of the real jobs.
+The completion time on each resource is linearly estimated based the two small samples of the job.
+Totally, there are four samples for each job on CPU and GPU.
+In our experiment, the length of the sample jobs is 3% of the real jobs....
+The mean absolute error is 8% and the standard deviation is 11%.
 ```

 The estimator consists of two parts:
 * `estimator.py`, which is the actual linear estimator.
 * `main.py`, which uses the estimator to run experiments.

+Additionally, there is a utility class called `TimeWritter` which is used to help measure how long each phase of a machine learning model takes to run.
+See [Adding a new Job](#adding-a-new-job) for information on how to integrate it to a job, and see [Time Writter](#time-writter) for informaiton on how it works and the design.

 ### Estimator